Symmetries for the gKPZ equation via multi-indices: Introduction

 \begin{remark} We expect that the computation of the geometric counter-terms works for a more general class of subcritical equations, as defined in \cite[Sec.
 2]{BCCH}.
 In our context we could consider a scalar equation $u\colon \mathbb{R}\times \mathbb{T}^d\to \mathbb{R}$ given by \begin{equs} \partial_t u - Lu = \sum_{\beta_1,..., \beta_n \in \mathcal{O_-}}\Gamma_{\beta_1,...,\beta_n}(\partial^{\alpha} u \colon \alpha \in \mathcal{O_+}) \prod_{i=1}^n\partial^{\beta_i}u + \sigma(\partial^{\alpha} u \colon \alpha \in \mathcal{O_+})\xi\,, \end{equs} where $ \Gamma_{\beta_1,...,\beta_n} $ and $\sigma$ are smooth coefficients and $ \mathcal{O_+}$, $ \mathcal{O_-}$ are finite subsets of $ \mathbb{N}^{d+1} $ with $\partial^{\alpha}$ the corresponding derivatives in space.
 Here, the noise $\xi$ and the operator $L$ have to be chosen such that $\partial^{\alpha} u $ (resp. $\partial^{\beta} u $) are functions (resp. distribution) when $\alpha \in \mathcal{O}_+$ (resp. $\beta \in \mathcal{O}_-$ ).
 Under the general assumption of subcriticality for the products $ \prod_{i=1}^n\partial^{\beta_i} u $, see \cite[Def.
 2.3]{BCCH}, there exists a general solution theory for $u$ and we can ask ourselves how to recover the geometric symmetries of the solution.

-In this general case, one has to work with more general multi-indices that encode the various products of the equation.
-In particular, we expect most of the proofs of Section~\ref{Sec::3} to work similarly provided the right extension of the non-linearities to higher order tensor.
+In this general case, one has to work with more general multi-indices that encode the various products appearing in the equation.
+In particular, we expect most of the proofs of Section~\ref{Sec::3} to carry over, provided that the non-linearities admit a suitable extension to higher-order tensors.
 For the upper bound in Proposition~\ref{upper_bound_dimension}, one has to replace the free Novikov algebra with one generator by the free multi-Novikov algebra with one generator introduced in \cite{BD23}.
-This corresponds to work with various commuting derivatives due to the fact that $ \sigma $ and $ \Gamma_{\beta_1,...,\beta_n} $ depend on several variables.
-Concerning the lower bound given in Proposition~\ref{lower_bound_dimension}, the same reasoning should work if the covariant derivative defined in \eqref{covariant_derivative} implies a subspace of geometric elements that does not seem clear.
+This corresponds to working with several commuting derivatives, due to the fact that $\sigma$ and $\Gamma_{\beta_1,\ldots,\beta_n}$ depend on multiple variables.

+Concerning the lower bound in Proposition~\ref{lower_bound_dimension}, the same reasoning should apply if the covariant derivative defined in \eqref{covariant_derivative} induces a subspace of geometric elements, which does not seem to be clear at present.
 In general, finding a generating set for the space of geometric elements appears to be a very challenging problem. \end{remark}